Cheraw High School

-Cheraw High School in South Carolina is part of the Chesterfield County School District.
-It is at 649 Chesterfield Highway.
-Braves are the school mascot.
+Cheraw High School in Cheraw, South Carolina is part of the Chesterfield County School District.
+The school is located at 649 Chesterfield Highway.
+The Braves are the school mascot.
 It serves grades 9–12 with an enrollment of about 650.
 A majority of students are African American and 100 percent of the student body is categorized as economically disadvantaged.
 The school's math and reading scores are below the state average.
+Harold Palmera became principal in 2024.